 Closing Words

-Although there are other files formats available on the internet, such as DMG, but are not natively supported by Windows.
-Thankfully, ISO and IMG files are very commonly used, and thus Microsoft had decided to support these image files.
+Although there are other file formats available on the internet, such as DMG, that are not natively supported by Windows.
+Thankfully, ISO and IMG files are very commonly used, and thus Microsoft decided to support these image files.
 For that reason, users can directly mount such images to their PCs and can use them, without any third-party applications.

 7 comments